Art Basel Miami (pre-Covid edition): A primer for newbies

 |Flash Eye, Peter Combe for Andrea Schwartz Gallery|

-What's with the Legos?Every year you notice a trend that pops up all over.
+What's with the Legos?Every year you notice a trend that pops up in many booths.
 Sometimes it's lenticular prints, sometimes its infinity mirrors, eternally it's riffs on Damien Hirst's Spot paintings.
 This year it seemed to be pixelation, specifically with Legos:

 |Matt Donovon's Green Honeycomb|